abarrafo/singlePageProfileReactApp/README.md

 Any work that I did, separate from the template app, feel free to use any way you would like.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+To Run This App:

+* Download/Clone the app
+* cd to the directory you cloned to
+* From terminal Run `npm install`
+* From terminal Run `npm start`
+* Navigate on your browser to `http://localhost:3000`